top of page

 Watch the Interview

-Audio version coming soon on Spotify & PodBean
+Audio version coming soon on PodBean

 Prefer reading You can also read the full transcript here